Can Adamis Pharmaceuticals Corporation (ADMP) Remain Competitive?

 Sponsored

-The average price from analysts is $1.50, which is $0.03 above the current price.
+The average price from analysts is $1.50.
 ADMP currently public float of 147.86M and currently shorts hold a 4.15% ratio of that float.
-Today, the average trading volume of ADMP was 7.90M shares.
+Today, the average trading volume of ADMP was 8.13M shares.

 ADMP’s Market Performance

-ADMP stocks went down by -4.38% for the week, with a monthly jump of 36.16% and a quarterly performance of -8.02%, while its annual performance rate touched 52.09%.
-The volatility ratio for the week stands at 10.67% while the volatility levels for the past 30 days are set at 13.71% for Adamis Pharmaceuticals Corporation.
-The simple moving average for the period of the last 20 days is 13.55% for ADMP stocks with a simple moving average of 15.12% for the last 200 days.
+ADMP stocks went up by 3.92% for the week, with a monthly jump of 38.53% and a quarterly performance of 1.92%, while its annual performance rate touched 78.42%.
+The volatility ratio for the week stands at 9.51% while the volatility levels for the past 30 days are set at 14.36% for Adamis Pharmaceuticals Corporation.
+The simple moving average for the period of the last 20 days is 17.44% for ADMP stocks with a simple moving average of 25.21% for the last 200 days.

 Analysts’ Opinion of ADMP